-Optimize for voice: Pick the right use cases
+Optimize for conversation: Pick the right use cases

-Users make conscious tradeoffs when deciding to use a voice interface over traditional UIs.
+Users make conscious tradeoffs when deciding to use a conversational interface over traditional UIs.
 Oftentimes they're running out the door, don't have the time to browse a website for information, need to keep their eyes on something else, or have their hands full.
-Sometimes it just feels easier because it has the fewest steps or they don’t feel like pulling out their phone.

-Don’t be tempted to take an existing visual-based app or GUI and simply “convert it to voice”.
-Voice brings with it speed, simplicity, and hands-free experiences that become overly complicated easily when based on another mode of interaction.
+Don’t be tempted to take an existing mobile or desktop app and "convert it to a conversation".
+Conversation brings with it speed and simplicity that become overly complicated easily when based on another mode of interaction.

-Here are some guidelines on what types of use cases transfer well to voice interactions:
+Here are some guidelines on what types of use cases transfer well to conversational interactions: